Modeling Gas Evacuation Mechanisms in Present-Day Globular Clusters: Stellar Winds from Evolved Stars and Pulsar Heating: Introduction

-Motivated by this line of reasoning, we present a systematic investigation of the impact of outflows emanating from both evolved and non-evolved stellar members on the intracluster gas evolution.
-To aid in our interpretation of the data, we compare observational constraints with the results of hydrodynamical simulations that include radiative cooling as well as mass and energy injection from the cluster members, which we derive using stellar evolution models.
-It is shown that the observational constraints of intracluster gas can be successfully explained in models where the expulsion of evolved stellar ejecta is caused by the efficient thermalization of the energy emanating from the main sequence stellar population.
-In globular clusters with stringent gas density constraints, such as 47 Tucanae, M15, NGC 6440, and NGC 6752, we argue that energy output from the main sequence stellar population alone is capable of efficiently clearing out the evolved stellar ejecta.
+Motivated by this line of reasoning, we present a systematic investigation of the impact of outflows emanating from stars evolving off the main sequence to the RGB and AGB on the intracluster gas evolution.
+To aid in our interpretation of the data, we compare observational constraints with the results of hydrodynamical simulations.
+These simulations include radiative cooling as well as mass and energy injection from the cluster members, which we derive using stellar evolution models.
+It is shown that the observational constraints of intracluster gas can be successfully explained in models where the diffuse hot stellar winds emanating from numerous recent turn-off stars efficiently thermalizes with the slow and massive winds of the few highly evolved RGB/AGB stars in a cluster\rt{ -- a process by which the entire gas content of the cluster is effectively heated}.
+In globular clusters with stringent gas density constraints, such as 47~Tucanae, M15, NGC~6440, and NGC~6752, we argue that energy output from the recent turn-off stellar population alone is capable of efficiently clearing out the evolved stellar ejecta.
 Since the majority of clusters with stringent gas content constraints host millisecond pulsars, we extend our calculations to include the energy injection supplied by their winds.
-The detection of ionized gas in 47 Tucanae, in particular, allows us to place strict limits on the pulsar wind thermalization efficiency within these systems.
+In particular, the detection of ionized gas in 47~Tucanae allows us to place strict limits on the pulsar wind thermalization efficiency within these systems.